slowernews/hamster-system/README.md

 ####Actions:

 - undivisible tasks are called *actions*.
 Actions are managed in one Evernote<sup> 5</sup> notebook.
-- if you need to detail an action: **( )**
+- if you need to detail an action adding a comment: **( )**

-        Insert a comment: (comment)
+		Comments are inserted after the action description.
         Example: Write a mail to Susy (your comment here)

-        To allow chronological sorting, dates are inserted as a prefix comment.
+        To allow chronological sorting, dates are inserted before the action description.

         Example inserting a strict date: (year-month-day=hour)
         (2015-11-29=9h) Doctor appointment